felixalexandercarao/TimeLord/README.md

 wasn't.
 (At least none that I could find.)
 And so I decided, right on the spot, to make one.
 (Yeah, I'm kinda impulsive like that...)

+**THIS CODE IS UGLY.
+YES, I WILL ADMIT IT.** Being a one-off personal project, this doesn't measure up to my paying-job-level quality control standards, and is coded in very much a "run and gun, shoot from the hip" ethos.
+You have been warned.

 ## How do I use this?

 You'll need to add information on the games you play, and the events you want to track, into the `events.json`